psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 To the Editor of the Examiner and Times.

-Sir,— In answer to the most just suggestion of "A Railway Auditor", I may, perhaps, be permitted to say, the in a correspondence I have had with Mrs. Gaskell, I have found her most willing to rectify the injury she hes done my father sad his institutions; and her third edition will be a work I believe which none can cavil at, but all extol.
+Sir,— In answer to the most just suggestion of "A Railway Auditor", I may, perhaps, be permitted to say, the in a correspondence I have had with Mrs. Gaskell, I have found her most willing to rectify the injury she has done my father and his institutions; and her third edition will be a work I believe which none can cavil at, but all extol.
 I gladly do her this justice in saying that I am sure she is only anxious to elicit truth.
 In her "Life" your readers will remember that "Mellany Hayne" is mentioned as the "great friend' of C. Bronte, at Cowan Bridge.
 Her brother, Mr. Haynes*, the incumbent of Sydenham, and his wife, say that they never heard their sister, who is now in Nova Scotia, speak otherwise than in the highest terms of the school and my father.
 Then the "Miss Temple," so eulogised in "Jane Eyre," by C. Bronte, died last year, but her husband, a clergyman, thus writes: "Often have I heard my late dear wife speak of her sojourn at Cowan Bridge, always in admiration of Mr. Carus Wilson's parental kindness to the pupils and their Love for him,—of the food and general treatment of the children in terms of approvaL I have heard her allude to some unfortunate cook, who used sometimes to spoil the porridge, but who, she said, was very soon dismissed."

 I think the whole of this controversy is solved in the above testimony.
 I may add, shortly after C. Bronte had been at Cowan Bridge, the late Bishop of London visited the school, with Mrs. Blomfield; and after an examination of the classes, and a careful inspection of the whole establishment, observed to mu father, " That if it should please God to deprive his daughters their parents he no institution where he could more desire them to be placed."